AbbVie Inc. (NYSE:ABBV) Shares Bought by Robertson Stephens Wealth Management LLC

 Analyst Ratings Changes

 Several equities research analysts have recently commented on ABBV shares.
-William Blair raised AbbVie from a “market perform” rating to an “outperform” rating in a research note on Monday, January 29th.
-Truist Financial lifted their price objective on AbbVie from $180.00 to $195.00 and gave the stock a “buy” rating in a research report on Tuesday, February 6th.
+Raymond James boosted their price target on AbbVie from $181.00 to $189.00 and gave the stock an “outperform” rating in a research note on Monday, February 5th.
 Morgan Stanley lifted their price objective on AbbVie from $193.00 to $196.00 and gave the stock an “overweight” rating in a research report on Monday, October 30th.
-BMO Capital Markets lifted their price objective on AbbVie from $187.00 to $195.00 and gave the stock an “outperform” rating in a research report on Monday, February 5th.
+Barclays lifted their price objective on AbbVie from $175.00 to $185.00 and gave the stock an “overweight” rating in a research report on Monday, February 5th.
+HSBC downgraded AbbVie from a “buy” rating to a “hold” rating and cut their price objective for the stock from $167.00 to $156.00 in a research report on Monday, December 18th.
 Finally, Deutsche Bank Aktiengesellschaft began coverage on AbbVie in a research report on Thursday, November 9th.
 They set a “hold” rating and a $150.00 price objective for the company.
 Five analysts have rated the stock with a hold rating, ten have assigned a buy rating and one has given a strong buy rating to the stock.
 Based on data from MarketBeat.com, the stock has an average rating of “Moderate Buy” and a consensus target price of $175.36.

 Get Our Latest Stock Report on AbbVie